 Batteries used in for energy storage applications, such as renewable energy systems and electric vehicles come in many shapes and sizes and can be made up of various chemical combinations.
 In the past lead-acid batteries were the most common battery type used in off-grid and hybrid energy storage systems, however more recently lithium-ion (Li-ion) based battery systems have become widely available for this purpose.
 Electric vehicles have long used lead-acid batteries as well, in particular for vehicles such as electric forklifts and golf carts, as these vehicle types do not require a long range and the high weight of lead-acid batteries is not a major concern.
 In contrast the rapidly growing passenger electric vehicle market has quickly advanced Lithium battery technology largely due to the much lower weight of Lithium battery packs as well as other advantages discussed later.

 There are also many new advanced battery technologies becoming available such as lead-carbon, Sodium-Ion, Ultra-batteries (which combine capacitor and lead-acid battery technologies), and flow batteries.
-We will release an article focusing on these new energy storage technologies in the near future.

 Lead-acid batteries (Flooded, AGM & Gel)